RafaelSterzinger/AlphaTrader/README.md

 # Project Proposal
 ---
 ## Scientific Papers
 For my project in Applied Deep Learning I chose to focus on Deep Reinforcement Learning (DRL) in the financial market or rather on foreign exchange (forex) rates.
-It seems like this is a very hot topic, since there are dozens of scientific papers on sites like e.g [arXiv.org](https://arxiv.org/) covering this topic.
-Therefore there are many possibilities in which direction this project will develop itself.
+It seems like this is a very hot topic, since there are dozens of scientific papers on sites like e.g [arXiv.org](https://arxiv.org/) covering this problem.
+Therefore there are many possibilities in which direction this project will develop.
 For the beginning, as I mentioned, I will have an emphasis on DRL.
 Papers I found are e.g.:

 * [Deep Reinforcement Learning in Financial Markets](https://arxiv.org/abs/1907.04373)